CharlieDigital/dn6-mongo-react-valtio/README.md

 Use this as a starting point for your own code.

-For .C# development in VS Code, grab the OmniSharp extension.
+For C# development in VS Code, grab the OmniSharp extension.
 Grab [at least 1.24.0-beta1](https://github.com/OmniSharp/omnisharp-vscode/releases/tag/v1.24.0-beta1) and install manually as there is a defect in earlier versions which causes an issue with .NET 6 projects.

 ## Rationale